trebisky/Rockchip/blink/README.md

-This is my first bit of "bare metal" code for the Rockchip RK3399.
+This is my second "bare metal" project for the Rockchip RK3399.

-It is loaded by U-boot and so is not truly "bare metal" and in fact it relies on the uart initialization already done by U-boot.
-The goal is to get something (anything!) to run with the least amount of code possible!
+The game here is to blink the on board LED.

-Tom Trebisky  12-31-2021
+Tom Trebisky  1-1-2022

-This program prints "hello" endlessly on the serial port.

-The starting point for this was my Bitcoin Miner (EBAZ4205) archive, project "fish".

-This was derived from my Orange Pi Github archive, project "h5_hello".
+This LED should be green and the schematic shows it as "GPIO0_B5" or "LED1_OUT".